-15. EMPLOYEE BENEFIT PLANS
+16. EMPLOYEE BENEFIT PLANS

 The Company and its subsidiaries sponsor several defined contribution retirement plans, which qualify under Section 401(k) of the Internal Revenue Code, covering substantially all employees.
 Certain of the Company's retirement plans require or allow for contributions by the Company.
-Company contributions to the plans were approximately \$6.4 million and \$4.8 million for the fiscal years ended December 31, 2022 and January 1, 2022 and are included in cost of revenue, excluding depreciation and amortization, branch and regional administrative expenses, and corporate expenses in the accompanying consolidated statements of operations.
+Company contributions to the plans were approximately \$4.8 million, \$4.2 million, and \$3.7 million for the fiscal years ended January 1, 2022, January 2, 2021, and December 28, 2019 and are included in cost of revenue, excluding depreciation and amortization, branch and regional administrative expenses, and corporate expenses in the accompanying consolidated statements of operations.

-16. COVID-19
+17. COVID-19

 In March 2020, the World Health Organization declared COVID-19 a pandemic.
 The COVID-19 outbreak has adversely impacted economic activity and conditions worldwide, including workforces, liquidity, capital markets, consumer behavior, supply chains and macroeconomic conditions.
+After the declaration of a national emergency in the United States on March 13, 2020, in compliance with stay-at-home and physical distancing orders and other restrictions on movement and economic activity intended to reduce the spread of COVID-19, the Company altered numerous clinical, operational, and business processes.
+While each of the states deemed healthcare services an essential business, allowing the Company to continue to deliver healthcare services to patients, the effects of the pandemic have been wide-reaching.

 In response to COVID-19, the U.S. Government enacted the CARES Act on March 27, 2020.
 The CARES Act has impacted the Company as follows:

 Provider Relief Fund ("PRF"): Beginning in April 2020, funds were distributed to health care providers who provide or provided diagnoses, testing, or care for individuals with possible or actual cases of COVID-19.
-In fiscal year 2020, the Company received PRF payments from HHS totaling \$25.1 million, which were included in government stimulus liabilities in the accompanying consolidated balance sheet as of January 1, 2022.
+In fiscal year 2020, the Company received PRF payments from HHS totaling \$25.1 million, which were included in government stimulus liabilities in the accompanying consolidated balance sheet as of January 2, 2021.
 On March 5, 2021, we repaid these PRF payments in full.
 In December 2021, we also received PRF payments from HHS totaling \$2.5 million.
 We repaid these PRF payments in full in December 2021.

 State Sponsored Relief Funds: In fiscal year 2020, the Company received \$4.8 million of stimulus funds from the Commonwealth of Pennsylvania Department of Human Services ("Pennsylvania DHS").
 Such funds were not applied for or requested.
 The Company did not receive stimulus funds from any individual state other than Pennsylvania.
-The Company recognized \$0.5 million of income related to these funds in fiscal year 2020, with the remaining \$4.3 million included in government stimulus liabilities in the consolidated balance sheet as of January 2, 2021.
+The Company recognized \$0.5 million of income related to these funds in fiscal year 2020, with the remaining \$4.3 million included in government stimulus liabilities in the accompanying consolidated balance sheet as of January 2, 2021.
 On February 4, 2021, the Company repaid the remaining \$4.3 million of direct stimulus funds to Pennsylvania DHS.